kistlerk19/iam_challenge_lab/README.md

 This repository contains automation scripts for Linux Identity and Access Management (IAM) tasks.
 The tools provide a streamlined way to handle user and group creation, management, and cleanup through CSV-based configurations.

+Screenshots demonstrating the commands running can be found in the `screenshots/` folder.

 ## Contents

 - `iam_challenge` - Script for creating users and groups with specific settings